-bus ID: A 10-bit number that uniquely identifies a particular bus within a group of bridgedmultiple interconnected buses.
+bus ID: A 10-bit number that uniquely identifies a particular bus within a group of multiple interconnected buses.
 The bus ID is the most significant portion of a node's 16-bit node ID.
 The value 0x3FF designates the local bus; a node shall respond to requests addressed to its 6-bit physical ID if the bus ID in the request is either 0x3FF or the bus ID explicitly assigned to the node.

-link fragmentencapsulation header: A structure that precedes all IP datagrams (or each fragment thereof) when they are transmitted over 1394.
+encapsulation header: A structure that precedes all IP data transmitted over 1394.
 See also link fragment.